 These are some of the questions we will seek to answer in this article.

-So the Makita coffee maker is part of Makita’s larger 18V LXT® system.
-This is the world’s largest cordless tool system and is powered by 18V Lithium-Ion slide-style batteries.
-What characterises this range is remarkably quick charging times blended with high performance and extended battery life.
-And really this battery powered coffee maker is designed with regular Makita users in mind.
-The idea is that you would be working as usual on the jobsite and come smoko or lunch break, you simply slide the battery out of your drill, slide it into your coffee maker, and you are away laughing.
+So this battery powered coffee maker is designed with regular Makita users in mind.
+The idea is that you would be working as usual on the jobsite and come smoko or lunch break, you simply slide the battery out of your drill, slide it into your portable coffee maker, and you are away laughing.

-Another important factor in choosing battery operated coffee makers is what forms of coffee they accept; Whole Beans?
+Another important factor in choosing battery operated coffee makers is what forms of coffee they accept; whole Beans?
 Ground coffee?
 Pods?
 Capsules?
-The Makita Coffee Maker accepts either ground coffee or 60mm coffee pods.
-The ground coffee option is fairly standard for a drip coffee maker and can either accommodate pre-ground shop-bought coffee, or your own favourite beans ground to demand.
+This lithium ion cordless coffee machine accepts either your favourite ground coffee or 60mm coffee pods.
+The ground coffee option is fairly standard for a drip coffee maker and can either accommodate pre-ground shop-bought coffee, or your own favorite beans ground to demand.

 The other option that this coffee maker gives is for pods.
 However, these aren’t the same as Keurig pods or even Nespresso pods.
 But instead are more like coffee pouches and have to be the specific size of 60mm.
 This size coffee pod is notoriously hard to track down and your best option is to go with the 62mm Senseo coffee pods which fit the machine a treat and have a range of different options and flavors.